 Following on those traditions in which elderly couples were blessed by God with a first child we would expect Elizabeth to be the one to burst forth in song, as she fit that same profile.
-Even her son fits the profile, for her son John (the Baptist) would also become a key prophetic figure.
+Even her son fits the profile, for her son John (the Baptist) also fit into the old traditions, becoming a key prophetic figure.
 Sarah laughed, and named her son 'Laughter (Isaac)'; Hanna sang, and we might well expect Elizabeth to sing also.